File: rluserman.info, Node: Top, Next: Command Line Editing, Up: (dir)

 being entered.

-`reverse-search-history (C-r)'
+'reverse-search-history (C-r)'

-Search backward starting at the current line and moving `up'
+Search backward starting at the current line and moving 'up'

 through the history as necessary.
 This is an incremental search.

-`forward-search-history (C-s)'
+'forward-search-history (C-s)'

-Search forward starting at the current line and moving `down'
+Search forward starting at the current line and moving 'down'

-`non-incremental-reverse-search-history (M-p)'
+'non-incremental-reverse-search-history (M-p)'

-Search backward starting at the current line and moving `up'
+Search backward starting at the current line and moving 'up'

-through the history as necessary using a non-incremental search
+through the history as necessary using a non-incremental search for

-for a string supplied by the user.
+a string supplied by the user.
+The search string may match

-`non-incremental-forward-search-history (M-n)'
+'non-incremental-forward-search-history (M-n)'

-Search forward starting at the current line and moving `down'
+Search forward starting at the current line and moving 'down'

-for a string supplied by the user.
+a string supplied by the user.
+The search string may match

-`history-search-forward ()'
+'history-search-forward ()'

 Search forward through the history for the string of characters